Here, you will find the answers to frequently asked questions.

 - Do you test non-specific bindings of secondary antibodies?

-Our technology is based on a patented peptide laser printing technologywhere peptides are directly synthesized onto glass slide.
+Our technology is based on a patented peptide laser printing technology allowing the synthesis of peptides directly on glass slides.
 For epitope mappings, we translate proteins into 15mer peptides with an overlap of 14 amino acids (corresponds to a shift of 1).
-This leads to a maximum peptide peptide overlap and enables a high resolution epitope analysis.
-A reduction of the peptide peptide overlap results in an inaccurate outcome of epitope lengths and is therefore not recommended.
+This leads to a maximum peptide-peptide overlap and enables a high resolution epitope analysis.
+A reduction of the peptide-peptide overlap results in an inaccurate outcome of epitope lengths and is therefore not recommended.

-Since we synthesize the arrays directly onto glass slides, we are able to design each array individually and we are flexible in the selection of custom peptide sequences.
-At PEPperPRINT you do not pay per peptide, but per array and, if desired, service.
+We are able to design each array individually and we are flexible in the selection of custom peptide sequences.
+Therefore, you do not pay per peptide, but per array and, if desired, service.
 Other providers charge each synthesized peptide.
 Their peptides are costly pre-synthesized in high amounts and afterwards spotted onto the glass slides.
 Due to the fact that this pre-synthesis is expensive, other providers offer a lower peptide overlap (correlating with a higher shift) to reduce the number of peptides they have to synthesize.

 Our service includes comprehensive data analysis, including epitope prediction and interpretation.
-A report tailored to your specific project and needs includes all experimental data, images and discussion of the obtained results.
+A report tailored to your specific project includes all experimental data, images and discussion of the obtained results.

 How many amino acids can be coupled with the PEPperPRINT technique?
 What is the maximum length of peptides that you can print on a custom chip?

 Routinely we print 15mer peptides, but we also provide shorter or longer peptides, up to 20 amino acids in length.
 For peptides between 17-20 amino acids we need to charge an extra fee per chip.